RasPiAI/RasPiAI/README.md

 There is a possibility that problems may occur when docker compose is executed despite the docker container being stopped.
 If this is the case, the Ollama container must be deleted.
    - `rm ollama`

-## How to configure the Firewall :fire :
+## How to configure the Firewall: 🔥

 1. Allow incoming connections on port 80
    - `sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT`